wizzeh/openrouter_api/docs/Overview.md

 ## Key Design Considerations

 1. **Modular Organization:**
    - **Models:** Contains all data structures and types representing API request/response schemas.
+The recent addition of a strongly‑typed `ProviderPreferences` module allows users to configure routing options—including provider ordering, fallback behavior, and quantization filtering—with enhanced type‑safety.
    - **API Modules:** Each API endpoint (chat, completions, etc.) is implemented in its own module.
    - **Types:** Common and shared types are defined separately to help reduce duplication.
    - **Utils:** Helper functions (HTTP, authentication, validation) are isolated.